Here are some examples of clients who I’ve told “You need to recharge your life!”

 Take a few minutes and ponder this question:

 If you could spend THIS SUMMER finally making progress on one thing…what would you choose?

 Be bold!
 What would you really love to move the needle on?
 How amazing would it feel to start the fall having made real, substantive progress on your project?

 During the icebreaker at the all-staff meeting where people are sharing “What they did to recharge this summer,” how great would it feel to say “I grew an organic kitchen garden for the first time!” or “I started playing the piano again!” or “I finally learned how to juggle!”

-If you’re having a hard time figuring out what that is, or you just need a little support, the Aligned Time Journal is a great place to start.
+If you’re having a hard time figuring out what that is, or you just need a little support, the Great Work Journals is a great place to start.
 It can help you prioritize your wants and desires, organize your time, and keep overwhelm at bay while you make progress on your goals.